 Since his election, Sam has been working hard to represent the interests, priorities, and concerns of Niagara West–Glanbrook’s families and job creators.
 He has particularly focused on transportation infrastructure, healthcare, and jobs in the Niagara/Hamilton region.
 Sam is also working to energize a new generation of politically active Ontario youth who want to work for the good of the entire province.

 Born and raised in Vineland, Sam is a strong supporter of municipal rights and the unique industries that make the Niagara region great, from soft-fruit producers, to family farms, to the dozens of local manufacturers that provide stable, well-paying jobs.

-Sam is incredibly proud to represent his home community of Vineland, and all of the hard working families of Niagara-Glanbrook as their MPP.
-He will continue to work hard to ensure a better future for all Ontarians.
+Sam has been honoured to represent his home community of Vineland, and all of the hard working families of Niagara as their MPP.
+He looks forward to working hard to ensure a better future for all Ontarians.